hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## Repeat

-By default monika will continuosuly loop through all your probes in the configuration.
+By default monika will continuously loop through all your probes in the configuration.
 You can specify the number of repeats using `-r` or `--repeat` flags followed by a number.
 For example to repeat only 3 times type the command below:

 ```bash
 monika -r 3